bartvanhoey/FunctionalCSharp/README.md

 When using functors and monads, try to use function that stay within the abstraction, like Map and Bind.
 Use the downward-crossing Match function as little or as late as possible

+In FP, a type for which such a Map function is defined is called a functor.2 IEnumerable and Option are functors, as you’ve just seen, and you’ll meet many more in the book.
+For practical purposes, we can say that anything that has a reasonable implementation of Map is a functor.
+But what’s a reasonable implementation?
+Essentially, 3

 ### Monads (must have Bind and Return functions defined)